Senate poised to pass biggest piece of tech regulation in decades

 Despite dozens of congressional grillings with tech executives and years of hand-wringing over social media’s potential dangers, lawmakers on Capitol Hill have passed no significant new measures in decades to restrict how platforms handle users’ activity and data.

-Lawmakers in 2018 passed a law to open tech companies up to greater liability if they facilitated sex trafficking online but have failed to convert on countless other legislative efforts on tech.
+Lawmakers in 2018 passed a law to open tech companies up to greater liability if they facilitated sex trafficking online, but they have failed to convert on countless other legislative efforts on tech.

 Another group of senators has called for the chamber to take up a separate package of bills aiming to make it easier for users to sue tech companies over child sexual images online.
 Senators have suggested the bills could move together in one package along with KOSA, but it’s not immediately clear whether the other proposals have sufficient support to pass.